kalendar/assessments/writing/sentences/structure/high-summary.md

-You scored at the mastery level.
+Your writing was scored at the mastery level.